The For Here Campaign

 The Opportunity

-We saw an opportunity to turn a small habit—asking "for here or to go?"—into a big impact.
+Turning a small habit—asking "for here or to go?"—into a big impact.
 Coffee shops are neighborhood anchors and trendsetters.
 They interact with hundreds of people every day and are uniquely positioned to influence cultural habits.
-If businesses make it easy to choose better, people will follow.

 The Solution